 Before Bernice Bitterwater left for the airport, Gloria took up her hand, which was brown and small and sure, just like her mother’s.
 The medicine woman put a pouch into Bernice’s palm and said, when you go there, look for the red bird, it is what is missing.
 And she called the pouch a word in Athabascan, one that Bernice, who spoke her native tongue (as well as English, Russian, French, and Greek), understood well.

 Long ago, people had come across the ocean and they had brought this red bird, a kind of mushroom.
-The ancient people who became Tlingit had made it a part of their medicine.
+The ancient people had made it a part of their medicine.
 It had flourished deep in their mountains.
 But then, inexplicably, it had left.
 The ancient people tried but could not cross over to the land where it came from.

 Bernice was to bring the red bird home with her from Siberia.
 She was to leave the pouch in Siberia in return.